eludi/arcamini/arcamini_api.md

 Sets the window background color
 #### Parameters:
 - {uint32} color - window background color.
 Usually a hex value like 0xRRGGBBAA.

+### function switchScene
+Switches to another script as event handler.
+Calls leave() on the current scene before switching and enter(args) on the new scene.
+This is useful for organizing an app/game in separate scenes or screens.
+#### Parameters:
+- {string} script - the file name of the script that takes over the event handling
+- {any} args - the argument to be passed to the new script.
+Will be converted to string.
+- {any} ... - optional additional arguments to be passed to the new script

 ## module gfx